 Pre-packed for direct sale

 Loose foods include everything that is not pre-packed.
-Foods which are wrapped on the same site as they are sold are also known as loose foods.
 If you provide loose foods, you will have to supply information for every item on the menu that contains any of the 14 allergens.

 Rules for declaring allergens in loose foods: